leanprover/fp-lean/functional-programming-lean/src/type-classes/polymorphism.md

 ### Even Number Literals

 Write an instance of `OfNat` for the even number datatype from the [previous section's exercises](pos.md#even-numbers) that uses recursive instance search.
-For the base instance, it is necessary to write `OfNat Even Nat.zero` instead of `OfNat Even 0`.

 ### Recursive Instance Search Depth